acheong08/apple-corelocation-experiments/README.md

 The tile key is a [morton encoded number](https://en.wikipedia.org/wiki/Z-order_curve) with what appears to be their own coordinate system (not based on GPS).
 I have used linear regression to successfully convert between GPS (long/lat) to their coordinates ([code](./cmd/morton/main.go)).

 Update: Linear regression is not the correct solution.
 It gets worse as you go north/south.
-It might also not be morton encoding but something similar

-Seeking help: Some example data can be found at [tileKeyPair.json](./tileKeyPair.json) which pairs lat/long with tileKeys.
-If anyone knows what sort of encoding is being used, please open an issue and let me know
+Update 2: This took more work than I'd like to admit.
+First, I went through all references to tile keys on GitHub.
+There are behavior discrepancies between [gojuno/go.morton](https://github.com/gojuno/go.morton) and what Apple uses (In the GeoServices private framework).
+I ended up finding the implementation by [heremaps](https://github.com/heremaps/here-data-sdk-typescript/blob/d9c39622b2306cb00803a493ea134e341716b96d/%40here/olp-sdk-core/lib/utils/TileKey.ts#L76) to match and translated that into Golang.
+Then, based on the output, noticed that the xyz looked similar to OpenStreetMap's tiles.
+I used the firefox debugger on [leafletjs](https://leafletjs.com/) to find the code used to generate the tiles from coordinates.
+Based on mentions of pixels and other keywords, I found [buckhx/tiles](https://github.com/buckhx/tiles) in this [8 year old Reddit post](https://www.reddit.com/r/golang/comments/4iki5d/map_tiling_library_for_go/).
+So to chain it together: tileKey → morton unpack → OSM tiles → pixel data → long/lat.

 ## Interactive demo